This page tells you how information about your health is used and kept safe. It includes information on

-Your records will contain information about your health, such as blood test results or whether you have been diagnosed with a certain medical condition.
+Your records contain information about your health, such as blood test results or whether you have been diagnosed with a certain medical condition.
 They may also contain some personal information, such as your postcode or job.

 Medical records are confidential and are kept safely.
 They can only be seen by certain people who need to see them.

-It is important that they know this information.
-It will help them make sure you are eligible to take part in the trial.
-And it will mean they can analyse the results more thoroughly.
+It is important that the researchers know this information.
+It helps them make sure you are eligible to take part in the trial.
+And it means they can analyse the results more thoroughly.

 As with all medical records, this information is confidential.
 But there are a few people who will need to know you are taking part in a trial.

 Who is told that you are in a trial

 The trial team will tell your GP that you are taking part in the trial.
 They will include information about the treatments you are having and the possible side effects.
 This is so that they can continue to treat you safely.